-Telecommunications and other technologies provide opportunities to improve community connectivity, safety and reliability of transport networks in the region.
+Telecommunications and other technologies, coupled with improved mobile network coverage, provide opportunities to improve community connectivity, safety and reliability of transport networks in the region.

-Communications technology can reduce the need to travel on the transport network through the use of email, internet and video conferencing, allowing individuals to work, access distance education, seek healthcare and socialise with others regardless of location.
+Communications technology can reduce some of the need to travel on the transport network (such as through the use of email, internet and video conferencing) allowing individuals to work, access distance education, seek healthcare and socialise with others regardless of location.
 It also offers an opportunity for improved user experience through the provision of real-time information.
-Real-time information could provide road condition, road work and incident information to road users in advance of travel, allowing users, including the freight industry, tourists and the local community, to retime their journey or select an alternative route, reducing delays and improving the efficiency of travel.
-Currently, signage and publications of road conditions can be slow to respond to changed conditions, inconveniencing road users and compromising safety.
+Real-time information could provide road condition, road work and incident information to road users in advance of travel.
+This would allow users, including the freight industry, tourists and the local community, to retime their